 Static linking is unsupported by Cray at the moment.

-Using the wrapper with a
+Using the wrappers with build systems¶

 In order to compile an application that uses a series of